Why Pathway Markings Matter

 - Wall and gate mounted signs that warn pedestrians to stay on designated paths and to look out for forklift traffic.

 - Floor-mounted pathway markings that pedestrians must walk on as they proceed along routes, repeatedly reminding them to stay clear of forklift traffic.
-Clarion has a wide range of these floor markings, all designed with ANSI and/or ISO standards-based design elements.
-Clarion's floor signs are produced on premium grade 3M adhesive-backed materials intended for both long-term adhesion and easy "no-mess" peel-up (which helps if the signs need to be replaced).
+Clarion Safety has a wide range of these floor markings, all designed with ANSI and/or ISO standards-based design elements.
+Clarion Safety's floor signs are produced on premium grade 3M adhesive-backed materials intended for both long-term adhesion and easy "no-mess" peel-up (which helps if the signs need to be replaced).
 A specially formulated slightly-textured 3M overlaminate is added to help with slip resistance and to protect the graphics from wear.
 (Note that all of our floor-mounted signs are round in shape so they’re less susceptible to edge peel-up.
 Signs with corners mounted on floors are prone to adhesion failure and peel-up, starting at the point of least resistance – the corners).